Where can I buy insurance from? Policy Bazaar vs Agents vs Insurance Brands | Beshak

 - If they live close to you, in your neighborhood or they are friends or family, then they have a reputation to live up to.
 This considerably reduces the chance of them blatantly cheating you.

-- A few of them may also provide exemplary assistance at the time of claims.
+- Some agents can ensure excellent service and help during the claim process.
 Your nominee will have able support at the time of claims locally, and not have to run around for claims or paper work.

 - They make commissions as a % of the premium you pay, and hence might often nudge you towards high premium or high commission products.